ango06/Front-End-Assessment/README.md

 ## About
 - created a basic website with Next.js, with Typescript and Tailwind
-- added a chart with Recharts
+- added a line and bar chart with Recharts
+- able to switch between chart types with buttons
 - used mocked-up data about coffee sales for years 2022-2024